Part 1. Find by name, recent usages, and searching everywhere

 Suppose you are editing a function, and at the same time you’re writing a test for this function - it means that you are switching back and forth.

-This is where navigating to recent files comes to help: press Ctrl+E. Note that the most recent file is listed first and selected by default - you just need to press Enter.
+This is where navigating to recent files comes to help: press Control+E. Note that the most recent file is listed first and selected by default - you just need to press Enter.

-Note that you can also jump to a tool window (e.g., open a new terminal session).
+Note that you can also jump to a tool window (for example, open a new terminal session).

 What if you are interested in the recently edited (not just visited) files?
-In this case, use the keyboard shortcut Ctrl+Shift+E. Note that speed search and navigation to the tool windows are also available.
+Press Shift twice, then switch to Actions, and type: "Recent Changed Files".
+Note that speed search and navigation to the tool windows are also available.

 PyCharm gives you the chance to find anything anywhere, and jump directly to the search result.
 Thus you can find the same classes, files and symbols, actions and settings.
 To do that, just double-press Shift, or click the magnifier glass icon in the right-hand corner of the PyCharm window, and here you are: